Something to Remember: Singles

 "I Want You" was released as a promotional single from the album on October 2, 1995.
 It was originally intended as the album's first single, but cancelled due to contract problems between Madonna's label and Motown Records, the copyright owner of the song.
 The music video for the song was directed by Earle Sebastian and was nominated for the MTV Amour category at the MTV Europe Music Awards 1996.

-"You'll See" was released as the album's lead single on October 30, 1995.
+"You'll See" was released as the album's lead single on October 23, 1995.
 The song reached the top five position in Austria, Canada, Finland, Italy and the United Kingdom.
 The single managed to peak at number six on the Billboard Hot 100, making Madonna the third act in history (after Aretha Franklin and Marvin Gaye) to have a hit peak at each position from one to ten on the chart.
 An accompanying music video was directed by Michael Haussman as a sequel to Madonna's previous music video for "Take a Bow".

 "Oh Father" was released as the second single for European market on December 21, 1995.
 It became a top ten hit in Finland and achieved top 20 placement in the United Kingdom, but charted weakly in the rest of the continent, resulting a low peak of number 62 on the European Hot 100 Singles chart.

 "One More Chance" received a limited single release in Australia and several European countries on March 7, 1996.
 The song peaked inside the top 40 in Australia, Finland, Sweden and the United Kingdom.

 "Love Don't Live Here Anymore" was released as the final single from the album on March 19, 1996.
 The song received poor commercial reception, peaking at number 78 on the Billboard Hot 100, while reaching the top forty in Australia and Canada.

+Remixes were also commissioned for the song and on June 8, 1996 it was one of the breakout tracks for the Hot Dance Music/Club Play chart reaching number 16.
 Its accompanying music video was directed in by Jean-Baptiste Mondino at the Confitería El Molino in Buenos Aires, Argentina, during Madonna's day off from filming Evita.
 It was shot in a single frame portraying Madonna in an empty suite of an abandoned hotel.